db55falcon/db55falcon/README.md

 - 👋 Hi, I’m Falcon....Creator of Boost Manager.
-- 👀 I’m interested in Programming (all languages)
+- 👀 I’m interested in Programming (Machine Learning(Neural Networks/Deep Learning)) and its associated python libraries/packages
-- 🌱 I’m currently working on The next iteration of Boost Manager
-- 📫 Reach me at pythonwithdave@gmail.comor find me on fiverr if your interested in my tutoring services, username: botechcode.
+- 📫 Reach me at pythonwithdave@gmail.com or find me on fiverr if your interested in my Python tutoring services, username: botechcode.

 <!---
 db55falcon/db55falcon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.